-But that’s not the only way I was able to save money in college.
-I didn’t pay a thing for tuition, thanks to . . .
+But that’s not the only way I was able to start saving money in college.
+For instance, I didn’t pay a thing for tuition, thanks to …

 Scholarships are the next thing you should look into once you have narrowed down the list of colleges you would like to attend.
 My scholarship was based on my parents’ income and included free tuition.

 Getting scholarships is a numbers game.
 You apply to 100, and maybe you’ll get one or two.
-If you only apply to a dozen, you may not get any.
+If you only apply to a dozen, you might not get any.
 Scout around for off-the-beaten-path scholarships.
-I got a couple thousand dollars from a foundation to research the role of women in local economies in Africa.
-A few weeks of researching and applying netted thousands in scholarships, which beats any hourly rate you would get at your student job.
+I got a couple of thousand dollars from a foundation to research the role of women in local economies in Africa.
+A few weeks of research and applications netted thousands in scholarships, which beats any hourly rate you would get at your student job.